alexkemp9/Python3docs/README.md

 | Fields | 240 | 237 | -3 | 1.3% | different |
 | Footnotes | 72 | 72 | 0 |  | no comparison |

+***Bottom line:*** Both v7 + v24.8 are unable to copy then paste all components of an odt.
+That is a bad set of bugs.

 ## *Contact*
 Send feedback via the [dev1galaxy.org forum](https://dev1galaxy.org/viewtopic.php?id=6915).